ccavazos/TwitterForMe/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] :-(

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-  1.
+  1. How to call the same view controller (profile) since a segue cannot be created
-  2.
+  2. Is the delegate pattern from the cell + ImageView Tap Gesture Recognizer the best way to handle the user story required?

 ## Video Walkthrough